PostHog/posthog.com/contents/docs/cdp/engage-connector.md

 ### Is the source code for this app available?

 PostHog is open-source and so are all apps on the platform.
-The [source code for the Engage Connector](https://github.com/PostHog/posthog-engage-so-plugin) is available on GitHub.
+The [source code](https://github.com/PostHog/posthog-engage-so-plugin) is available on GitHub.

 ### Who created this app?

-We'd like to thank PostHog community members [Francis Onyishi](https://github.com/proalgor) and [Opeyemi Obembe](https://github.com/kehers) for creating the Engage Connector.
+We'd like to thank PostHog community members [Francis Onyishi](https://github.com/proalgor) and [Opeyemi Obembe](https://github.com/kehers) for creating this.
 Thank you!

 ### Who maintains this app?